Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Results

-The most prominent example of an aromatic molecule is benzene, where the six out-of-plane $p$-orbitals collectively form a highly delocalized six-center bond, reflected by a six-$\pi$-orbital cluster with a GME value of 0.967.
-The mutual information between the MEAOs of benzene in the cc-pVDZ basis is presented in Figure \ref{fig:benzene}, showing a distinct six-orbital cluster formed by six $\pi$-MEAOs.
-A CASCI(6,6) calculation was performed for this cluster, while all other orbitals were treated at the Hartree-Fock level.
-In contrast to benzene, the highest six-orbital GME values for three six-member rings --- cyclohexane (no $\pi$ bond), cyclohexene (one $\pi$ bond), and cyclohexa-1,3-diene (two $\pi$ bonds) --- are 0.015, 0.028, and 0.051, respectively.
+The most prominent example of an aromatic molecule is benzene, where the six out-of-plane $p$-orbitals collectively form a highly delocalized six-center bond, reflected by a six-$\pi$-orbital cluster with a GME value of 0.970 with the experimental geometry \cite{WinNT} and the cc-pVDZ basis set.
+The mutual information between the MEAOs of benzene is presented in Figure \ref{fig:benzene}, showing a distinct six-orbital cluster formed by six $\pi$-MEAOs.
+A complete active space configuration interaction calculation involving six electrons in six orbitals was performed for this cluster, while all other orbitals were treated at the Hartree-Fock level.
+In contrast to benzene, the highest six-orbital GME values for three six-membered rings --- cyclohexane (no $\pi$ bond), cyclohexene (one $\pi$ bond), and cyclohexa-1,3-diene (two $\pi$ bonds) --- are 0.015, 0.035, and 0.039, respectively.
 These results confirm that $n$-center electron delocalization is a necessary condition for an $n$-partite GME value to approach one.
 To benchmark GME as a quantitative aromaticity index, we selected challenging systems from a collection of aromaticity tests~\cite{feixas2008performance}.

 First, we analyze nitrogen-substituted benzene rings.
 Replacing one or more carbon atoms in the benzene ring with nitrogen disrupts the uniform electron delocalization, reducing aromaticity~\cite{hoffmann1964extended}.
-This reduction is reflected in the GME values listed in the second block of Table \ref{tab:mcb}, where the aromaticity of substituted species is slightly lower than that of benzene.
-The exact ordering of aromaticity for these six-membered rings differs depending on the aromaticity index used, such as the multicenter index (MCI)~\cite{bultinck2006electron}, harmonic oscillator measure of aromaticity (HOMA)~\cite{kruszewski1972definition,krygowski1993crystallographic}, aromatic fluctuation index (FLU)~\cite{matito2005aromatic}, and nucleus-independent chemical shift (NICS)~\cite{schleyer1996nucleus} (see Appendix \ref{app:indices} for definitions).
+This reduction is reflected in the GME values listed in Table \ref{tab:mcb}, where the aromaticity of substituted species is slightly lower than that of benzene.
+The exact ordering of aromaticity for these six-membered rings differs depending on the aromaticity index used, such as the multicenter index (MCI)~\cite{bultinck2006electron}, harmonic oscillator measure of aromaticity (HOMA)~\cite{kruszewski1972definition,krygowski1993crystallographic}, aromatic fluctuation index (FLU)~\cite{matito2005aromatic}, and nucleus-independent chemical shift (NICS)~\cite{schleyer1996nucleus} (see Supplementary Note 4 for definitions).
 Notably, some well-known indices, such as HOMA and the para-delocalization index, failed this test~\cite{feixas2008performance}.
 The GME values, however, correctly capture the trend that benzene has the highest aromaticity compared to nitrogen-substituted rings.